rse/stmux/README.md

 - `CTRL`+*activator* `n`:<br/>
   Toggle showing/hiding of terminal numbers.
 - `CTRL`+*activator* `z`:<br/>
   Toggle the zooming of focused terminal.
+While a terminal is zoomed, the focus switching keys are disabled.
 - `CTRL`+*activator* `e`:<br/>
   Toggle the expanding of focused terminal.
 While enabled, the focused terminal is expanded and all other terminals stay visible, but are